fearalert/employee-management-web-application/Readme.md

-# Employment Management CREU Node.js, HTMl, CSS application
+# Employment Management CRUD App using Node.js, Express.js, HTMl, and CSS

 This is an Employee Management System built using the MERN stack (MongoDB, Express, React, Node.js).
 This project is dockerized to simplify the setup and running process.